Alternative Names: Hypercortisolism, Adrenocortical Hyperfunction.

 .
 Commonly, weight gain, high blood pressure and abnormal levels of cholesterol

-and triglycerides in the blood are associated with resistance to insulin action and diabetes; this has been described as the "Metabolic Syndrome-X." Patients with these disorders do not have abnormally elevated cortisol
+in the blood are associated with resistance to insulin action and diabetes; this has been described as the "Metabolic Syndrome-X." Patients with these disorders do not have abnormally elevated cortisol

 Treatment and Prevention